Introduction

 Bankroll management strategies that will help you to grow your bankroll are as follows:

 Always know how much you are betting and what the odds are.
-This helps you see where you are winning and losing eventually allowing you to improve how you bet.
+This helps you see where you are winning and losing, eventually allowing you to improve your betting.

-Decide on a set amount of money you are willing to use for betting.
+Decide on a set amount of money you will use for betting.
 This amount should be what you are okay with losing because betting can be unpredictable.
 Once you have picked your betting money, don't add more if you run out.

 Sometimes, not betting is the smartest move.
 Do your research and only bet when you are sure it's a good choice.
 Learning to skip bets is important for long-term success.